Tulsi Gabbard’s history with Russia is even more concerning than you think

 Gabbard appeared to fall for various conspiracy theories about the conflict that were promoted by Russia, as she had done in Syria.
 One of those conspiracy theories was a Russian claim about the existence of dozens of US-funded biolabs in Ukraine that were supposedly producing deadly pathogens.

-She later walked back those remarks, suggesting that there might have been some “miscommunication and misunderstanding.”
+She later walked back on those remarks, suggesting that there might have been some “miscommunication and misunderstanding.”

-The possibility that Trump would tap someone with Gabbard’s history to be America’s top intelligence official shouldn’t be a surprise for anyone who followed the president-elect’s first four years in the White House.
+The possibility that Trump would tap someone with Gabbard’s history to be America’s top intelligence official shouldn’t be a surprise to anyone who followed the president-elect’s first four years in the White House.

-During his 2018 summit with Russian President Vladimir Putin in Helsinki, the then-president was asked if he believed the US intelligence community’s assessment which stated that Russia had interfered in the 2016 presidential election on his behalf.
+During his 2018 summit with President Vladimir Putin in Helsinki, the then-president was asked if he believed the US intelligence community’s assessment, which stated that Russia had interfered in the 2016 presidential election on his behalf.

 That assessment was based on analysis of what was determined to have been state-sponsored campaigns of fake social media posts and ersatz news sites to spread false stories about his Democratic opponent, Hillary Clinton, as well as cyberattacks targeting the Democratic National Committee and prominent operatives associated with the Clinton campaign.